Description

 There are several ways to reduce the pain and anxiety of vaccination.
 See the Reducing the Pain and Anxiety of Vaccination in Children page and discuss them with the person administering the vaccines during your appointment.

 Some of the vaccines prescribed in the immunization schedule for children may cause side effects, such as fever and discomfort.
-These reactions are often mild and easy to treat and relieve.
+These reactions are often mild, short-lived, and easy to treat and relieve.

-During the COVID-19 pandemic, if the child has one or more symptoms mentioned above within 48 hours after vaccination and has not been in contact with a person who has had COVID-19 in the last 14 days, he or she may resume its regular activities if its health condition allows.
+If the child has one or more symptoms mentioned above, he or she may resume its regular activities if its health condition allows.

 Measles, mumps, rubella, or varicella vaccines may cause reactions within 5 to 12 days of vaccination.
 After receiving one of these vaccines, a child displaying these symptoms during that period must stay home and avoid contact with other people for 48 hours.